gecko0307/dagon/doc/Textures.md

 ## Image File Formats

-Dagon supports all popular image formats via SDL_Image, libktx and built-in decoders:
+Dagon supports all popular image formats via SDL_Image, libktx and a number of built-in decoders:
 - **PNG** - lossless format, best for data exchange between different software
 - **JPEG** - lossy compression, best for large static images such as UI backgrounds and splash screens
 - **BMP** - standard lossless format on Windows, used by some old image editors